snl-dakota/dakota/DI_CLEANUP_TODO.md

    the implementation still interprets raw retained IR rather than a richer variables-owned runtime representation.

-2. DI `Model` and `Iterator` construction still carry synthetic `ProblemDescDB` bridges.
+2. `Variables(const IRStore&)` now builds directly from materialized IR, but its component-local `DEFAULT_VIEW` fallback resolves to `ALL_VIEW` because the old method/response-driven view inference is intentionally absent from the standalone variables constructor.
+   Reason: the DI path now avoids the temporary `ProblemDescDB` shim entirely, but component-local variables construction still needs a deliberate story for any view behavior that used to depend on broader study context.

-   Reason: the exercised DI pilot path no longer appears to rely heavily on `ProblemDescDB` reads in the `Model` / `SimulationModel` hot path, and the iterator-side DI path now sources most `method.*` settings from `method_store`, but the base `Model` and `Iterator` abstractions still store a `ProblemDescDB&` and expose it via API, so the DI path retains bridge objects as structural scaffolding.
+3. DI `Model` and `Iterator` no longer synthesize IR-backed `ProblemDescDB` objects for the pilot path, but the base abstractions still store a `ProblemDescDB&` and expose it via API.
+DI-built instances currently bind that reference to `dummy_db`.
+   Reason: this preserves legacy API shape while removing the temporary shim, but it is still structural scaffolding that should eventually be redesigned.

-3. DI construction still uses bridge-based study/runtime seams for some non-component-owned concerns.
+4. DI construction still relies on runtime-context defaults for some non-component-owned concerns.
-   Current examples: `outputLevel`, `ScalingOptions`, `environment.output_precision`, and `LDDriverAdapter(probDescDB)`.
+   Current examples: `outputLevel` and `ScalingOptions`.

-4. `Model` still converts typed derivative configuration from `Response` back into legacy strings.
+5. `Model` still converts typed derivative configuration from `Response` back into legacy strings.
    Reason: `Response` now owns typed derivative enums/config, but `Model` still stores derivative state in string members (`gradientType`,